wp-plugins/ads-campaigns/readme.txt

 3. Enter Ad name, text and image
 4. View analytics

-Create Google Adwords and Facebook Ads from your wordpress site!
+Create Remarketing Ads and Facebook Ads from your wordpress site!

-This plugin also comes with an **Ad Buddy** system that lets you **Automatically Optimize** all your Google Ads and Facebook Ads, for amazing results!
+This plugin also comes with an **Ad Buddy** system that lets you **Automatically Optimize** all your Remarketing Ads and Facebook Ads, for amazing results!

 **Why use Wishpond’s Ads Campaigns plugin?**